tmwagency/node-twitter-wall/README.md

 Building on the basic app's structure, it uses Desmond Morris' node-twitter library to connect to Twitter.

-Note, that you will need to add your own Twitter API keys for this demo to work when run.
+Note, that you will need to add your own Twitter API keys into the config in order for the application to work when run.
+Details of how to create and add these are shown below.

-## Creating your API Key
+## Creating your API Keys

 To do this go to the [Twitter developer site](https://dev.twitter.com/), Sign in, and from the menu in the top right corner click on the 'My applications' option.